-This is a unique music education and experientail education program all about the ancient Australian Aboriginal musical instrument known as the Didgeridoo.
-The Didgeridoo has its roots in the nature of the Outback of Australia.
-The sound and story of the Didgeridoo is unique and unusually beautiful and a must for all to experience.
-Steve will bring his Didgeridoos to you and tell you a part factual and part mythical story about the creation of one of the world’s oldest instruments while demonstrating how to play and then everyone will have the opportunity to construct their own bamboo didgeridoo to decorate and take home!
+This is a unique music education and experiential education program all about the ancient Australian Aboriginal musical instrument known as the Didgeridoo.
+The Didgeridoo has its roots deep in the nature of the Outback of Australia.
+The sound and story of the Didgeridoo is unique and unusually beautiful and a must for all music buffs and classes to experience.
+Steve will bring his Didgeridoos to you and tell you a part factual and part mythical story about the creation of one of the world’s oldest musical instruments while demonstrating how to play and then everyone will have the opportunity to construct their own bamboo didgeridoo to take home!

 Electric Vehicles 101

-Steve is passionate about wildlife, the didgeridoo…and Electric Vehicles (EV’s).
-He feels that fossil fuels should be retired and that EV’s are the future of automotive transportation for the world.
+ENP's Executive Director Steve O'Neil is passionate about wildlife conservation, the didgeridoo…and Electric Vehicles (EV’s).
+He feels that by owning an EV a person will be helping to protect and conserve nature by driving a vehicle that does not pollute as much as gasoline powered vehicles--especially if the EV is powered by renewable energies.
+Steve feels that fossil fuels should be retired and that EV’s are the future of automotive transportation for the world.
 In this unique program, Steve will drive a Nissan Leaf fully electric vehicle to your location, go over its features, demonstrate its workings, take you for a test ride/drive (depending on the numbers in your group) and answer all of your questions about this clean, green, smart, and surprisingly affordable technology that is here to stay.
-Steve has driven thousands of gas free miles in his EV, and with this program you can learn how you too can “Kick Gas” and experience the freedom and joy of driving electric!
+Steve has driven thousands of gas free miles in his EV, and with this program you can learn how, like Steve, you can “Kick Gas” and experience the freedom and joy of driving electric!

 Wildlife Conservation Projects